 Resource Centre - Harbig Library

 Incorporating the latest computer technology, a significant collection of contemporary and classical literature and extensive digital resources, the Resource Centre provides a solid foundation for students to become discerning, avid readers capable of communicating in a technologically rich environment.
-Teachers specialising in information communication technology, literature and resource-based learning are supported by a Library Technician and work in conjunction with class teachers.
+Teachers specialising in information communication technology, literature and resource-based learning are supported by a Librarian and work in conjunction with class teachers.

 Activities in the Resource Unit complement the classroom computer programme.
 Students are taught how to manipulate technological tools to gain information, as well as how to produce their own multi-media packages.